dushmanta05/resume/README.md

-# resume
+# Resume
-My Professional Resume - A GitHub repository showcasing my updated resume in PDF format.
+My professional resume in PDF format, along with the LaTeX source code used to create it